-If, for some serious reason, a student finds it necessary to withdraw from the College, an official withdrawal form must be completed no later than the twelfth week of the semester.
+If a student finds it necessary to withdraw from the College, an official withdrawal form must be completed no later than the twelfth week of the semester.
 If students are enrolled in modular classes, withdrawal must be completed by the seventh week of the semester.

-A withdrawal from the College is initiated with the Registrar's Office and requires a signature from the Director of Student Success.
-The completed form must be submitted to the Registrar's Office.
+A withdrawal from the College is initiated with the Registrar's Office and requires signatures from the appropriate College offices.
+If granted, a student will receive a W for all courses in which they were enrolled that semester.
+Modular courses completed in the first half of the semester will receive the grades already assigned.